lambdaclass/concrete/docs/EVIDENCE_CLASSES.md

 (partial, stale).
 This page is the catalog: each class, the canonical audit line, the command that shows it, and a small worked reference.

+**Model transition:** the labels below describe the current CLI and artifact schema.
+The ratified target in [ROADMAP R-0440](../ROADMAP.md) separates subject, scope, method, status, trust, freshness, and replay facts.
+These labels will remain useful composite views, but they are not a universal ranking and must not be read as mutually exclusive semantic dimensions.

 The corpus under [`examples/evidence_classes/`](../examples/evidence_classes/) holds one clean subexample per class (no flagship-scale noise).
 Flagships are referenced where they are the better illustration.